jamesbarker/cukes2csv/README.md

 cukes2csv
 ============

-Take cucumber feature files and convert them to a csv that can be used for as a test script.
+Take cucumber feature files and convert them into a csv that can be used as a manual test script.

 **Installation:**